-New allocation in ADP is also required for the project titled Integrated Chittagong Port Modernization Project investment.
-The budget for FY2010-11 should make adequate provisions towards this.

-- Exploring the possibility of raising funds aimed at developing infrastructure of the country by allowing "sectoral mutual fund" from stock markets and also through PPP initiatives should get positive signals from this budget. - Rail service in the country should receive high priority to ease the pressure on the over-burdened roadways.
-Commuter trains connecting Dhaka to the neighbouring areas/districts will not only ease traffic congestions of Dhaka city but also create improved living condition as this will induce many people to live in the suburbs. - Modernising the Benapole Land Port and the ports connecting the North-Eastern states of India with Bangladesh should receive priority to reap the benefits of the recent initiatives taken by the two friendly-neighbours.
-Allocations should be given to develop required infrastructure to facilitate bilateral trade with India. - Allocation should be kept for initiating the deep seaport in the Sonadia Island which was targeted to be completed by the year 2015. - At present, the priorities for the Dhaka-Chittagong Transport Service are:
+- The Bangladesh-India joint communiqué refers to a number of infrastructural and trade facilitation measures where Bangladesh will need substantial investment.
+The budget for FY2010-11 should make adequate provisions towards this. - Exploring the possibility of raising funds aimed at developing infrastructure of the country by allowing 'sectoral mutual fund' from stock markets and also through PPP initiatives should get positive signals from this budget. - Rail service in the country should receive high priority to ease the pressure on the overburdened roadways.
+Commuter trains connecting Dhaka to the neighbouring areas/districts will not only ease traffic congestions of Dhaka city but also create improved living condition as this will induce many people to live in the suburbs. - Modernising the Benapole land port and the ports connecting the North-Eastern states of India with Bangladesh should receive priority to reap the benefits of the recent initiatives taken by the two friendly-neighbours.
+Allocations should be given to develop required infrastructure to facilitate bilateral trade with India. - Allocation should be kept for initiating the Deep Sea Port in the Sonadia Island which was targeted to be completed by the year 2015. - At present the priorities for the Dhaka-Chittagong Transport Service are: (i) accelerating the works related to 2nd Dhaka-Chittagong National Highway, mainly for business purposes; at least one lane should be opened immediately to facilitate business related transportation; (ii) increase railway transport capacity between the two cities.
+Necessary budgetary allocation is needed.

-(i) accelerating the works related to the Second Dhaka-Chittagong National Highway, mainly for business purposes; at least one lane should be opened immediately to facilitate business-related transportation; (ii) increase railway transport capacity between the two cities.
-Necessary budgetary allocation is required in this regard. - For meeting the increasing demand of trade capacity of the Chittagong Sea Port, it is important to develop inland container depots (ICDs) to support both the port and the expressway to ease the growing pressure.
-It is also important to deepen and widen the port to facilitate berth of high tonnage vessels at the port.
-New allocation in ADP is also required for the project titled Integrated Chittagong Port Modernization Project. - Setting up close circuit (CC) cameras at different important traffic locations in the major cities and also renovating the traffic signals/systems are important to improve traffic situation in the major cities.
-Allocation is needed in this sector from the budget. - Appropriate allocations in the budget should be kept for Aila-affected areas for reconstruction of damaged embankments and rehabilitation of affected people.
+- For meeting increasing demand of trade capacity of the Chittagong Sea Port it is important to develop Inland Container Depots (ICDs) to support both the port and the expressway to ease the growing pressure.
+It is also important to deepen and widen the Port to facilitate berth of high tonnage vessels at the port.
+New allocation in ADP is also required for the project titled Integrated Chittagong Port Modernization Project. - Setting up CC-cameras at different important traffic locations in the major cities and also renovating the traffic signals/ systems are important to improve traffic situation in the major cities.
+Allocation is needed in this sector from the budget. - Appropriate allocations in the budget should be kept for Aila affected areas for reconstruction of damaged embankments and rehabilitation of affected people.

-3.5.6 Information and Communication Technology (ICT)
+5.6 Information and Communication Technology (ICT)